glani/EllipseDetectorLib/README.md

 A new efficient ellipse detection method (Y. Xie and Q. Ji) has remained ineffective and inappropriate for realtime processing.

-It is suitable in programs which require an approximate ellipse detection and have to do this in realtime.
+This library is suitable in programs which require an approximate ellipse detection and have to do this in realtime.

 #### Projects
 There are four projects: